textileio/go-textile/README.md

 #### Install `node`

-NodeJS is used for git hooks and some build tooling...
+NodeJS is used for git hooks and some build tooling:

 ```
 brew install node